 Egmont National Park is on the North Island’s West Coast, 1.5 hours from Wellington.
 It’s famous for the almost perfect cone-shaped volcano; Mount Taranaki.
 We only planned to be in the area briefly to do one of the walks and get some snaps of Mount Taranaki but those plans soon changed when the volcano stayed hidden behind thick clouds for three days.
 Yep.
 THREE.
 WHOLE.
 DAYS.
 Once you start road tripping, you soon realise how important it is to be flexible.

-The weather hit us hard when we reached the Taranaki region so while we waited for the rain and hail to clear, we made the most of the many walks on offer throughout Egmont National Park, our favourite being the Mangorei track that leads to Poukai Hut.
+The weather hit us hard when we reached the Taranaki region so while we waited for the rain and hail to clear, we made the most of the North Island hikes on offer throughout Egmont National Park, our favourite being the Mangorei track that leads to Poukai Hut.

-This track was hands down the hardest walk of the entire trip and I’m saying that after completing the Tongariro Tama Lakes walk, but more on that next.
+This track was hands down the hardest of the North Island hikes we did on this entire trip and I’m saying that after completing the Tongariro Tama Lakes walk, but more on that next.
 What made this walk so challenging was the thousand’s of steps, literally, thousands.
 Almost the entire walk to the top, some 1188m above sea level, is made up of stairs, with the exception of a few sections that are replaced with rock hopping or root climbing.
 However, the bird watching along the way made for some really good entertainment.

 So why is it one of the best walks?
 Quite simply, for the views at the top and the sense of achievement when you reach the hut.
 This walk actually goes up a neighbouring peak of Mount Taranaki, not Taranaki itself, so on a clear day, you can look out straight across the valley at it.
 Not only that, just past the Poukai Hut is where the famous mirror lake is.
 You know, the one that shows a perfect reflection of Mt.
 Taranaki.